JohanDegraeve/M5_NightscoutMon/README.md

 ### What is available in this project

-There's only one screen, which the value and an arrow.
+There's only one screen, with the bloodglucose value and an arrow.
 Always the same color.
 A bluetooth connection can be made with an iOS device that has xdrip installed : https://github.com/JohanDegraeve/xdripswift.
-The iOS device can send readings directly to the M5Stack, but the M5Stack can also download readings from NightScout
+The iOS device can send readings directly to the M5Stack, but the M5Stack can also download readings from NightScout - a microSD card can be installed but is not required (see further on)

 With xdrip one can
  * Scan for and connect to multiple M5Stacks.
 It's ony been tested with one for now, more tests are planned with two M5Stacks